handwerkerd/tedana/docs/building_decision_trees.rst

     While the cross component metrics table does not include where each component was calculated, that information is stored here.

+added_component_table_metrics:
+    It is possible to add a new metric to the component table during the selection process.
+    This is useful if a metric is to be calculated on a subset of components based on what happened during previous steps in the selection process.
+This is **not** recommended, but since it was done as part of the original decision tree processed defined in meica it is possible.

 *******************************
 Defining a custom decision tree